secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 ****Alliance Partners**

-Alliance partners do source opportunities for GitLab; however, they do not submit their own Partner Sourced Deal Registrations for these opportunities.
+Alliance marketplace and OEM partners do source opportunities for GitLab; however, they do not submit their own Partner Sourced Deal Registrations for these opportunities.
 The Registration process for alliance partners is instead initiated by the GitLab Alliance Partner Manager on behalf of the partner.

 The steps below outline how a Partner Sourced Deal Registration is submitted on behalf of an alliance partner to initiate the Deal Registration process:
 1. The GitLab Alliance Partner Manager opens the [Alliances Partner Sourced Deal Registration](https://docs.google.com/document/d/16wTiDbwBoomUmnu2y4OmAAdC4VpvMIUGL1k4vdSrl2Y/edit?usp=sharing) document and follows the instructions to submit a Registration via the google form.
 2. The Managed Services team uses the data provided in the google form to submit a formal Partner Sourced Deal Registration via Vartopia on behalf of the alliance partner.
 3. The standard Partner Sourced Deal Registration process is then followed beginning with the “Partner” paragraph at the top of this handbook section.

+_Note, Partner Sourced Deal Registration incentives do not apply to alliance partners, as our alliance partner agreements supersede these programmatic incentives._

 ### Partner Sourced Deal Registration: Rules of Engagement
 - **Partner Sourced Discount**
   - To receive a quote with a Partner Sourced discount, the partner must submit a Partner Sourced Deal Registration for the opportunity which must be approved by GitLab.